 At this year’s FIPP World Media Congress, our very own Clemens Hammacher, DACH General Manager, virtually sat down with Stephan Thurm, CDO, Funke Mediengruppe and CEO, Funke Digital to discuss their digital subscription journey, their relentless focus on CLTV, and how they get close to subscribers to keep them engaged.

 CH: How did Funke get started with digital subscriptions, and when did you shift from a mainly ad financed / free content model to paid content model?

-Previously, we had started down that path when we split our news publications into two product lines:quality newspaper brands like waz.de were deployed with a paid content strategy, while free “reach portals” such as derwesten.de for young readers, we leveraged an advertising strategy.
+Previously, we had started down that path when we split our news publications into two product lines.
+We had quality newspaper brands like waz.de that were deployed with a paid content strategy, while free “reach portals,” such as derwesten.de, were available for young readers and utilized an advertising strategy.

-One year later, we started rolling out paywalls across our German titles, and since the beginning of our program, we relied on Piano as a revenue platform to help us deploy consistent and successful experiences to our readers.
+One year later, we started rolling out paywalls across our German titles.
+Since the beginning of our program, we relied on Piano as a revenue platform to help us deploy consistent and successful experiences to our readers.